Vartikasinha-mwb/integration-with-mautic-for-wp/readme.txt

 **2) Real-Time Data Sync**
-WordPress integration with Mautic helps you sync your website’s data like recently registered users and commenters in real-time.
+WordPress integration with Mautic helps you sync your WP website’s data like recently registered users and commenters in real-time.

 **3) Data-driven Dashboard**